voxsar/lgbtsafetyapp/README.md

 ## Getting Started

-Start by cloning to your PC
+Start by cloning to your PC, once done cd into directory and init the git (optional), this project will clone the entire directory including the cordova project and the builds branches may also clone unless specified

 ```
 git clone https://github.com/voxsar/lgbtsafetyapp.git